mailslurp/examples/README.md

 - create an `.env` file in the root directory containing `API_KEY=your-mailslurp-api-key`.
 - to run an example `cd` into the directory and run `make test` or `API_KEY=your-api-key make test`.

-## CI
+## Static site
-Examples are tested with each major release and on a schedule using Github actions and CircleCI.
+Examples are hosted statically on [mailtesting.net](https://www.mailtesting.net/).
+The site is built using Jeykll and hosted on GitHub pages.
+To update the site run `make` in the root directory.
+This will build the site.
+Commit the site and push to GitHub to update the live site.